orm81zp/project-BabyYodaBot/README.md

 birthdays                 - used to display birthdays in coming days (7 by default): birthdays [days]

-show-phones                - used to display a phone: show-phone <name>
-change-phone              - used to change a phone: change-phone <name> <old phone> <new phone>
-remove-phone              - used to remove a phone: remove-phone <name> <phone>

 add-note                  - used to add a note: add-note <text> [tag|s] show-note                 - used to display a note: show-note <index>